 Depo-Provera is a birth control method for women.
 It is made up of a hormone similar to progesterone and is given as a shot into the woman's arm or buttocks.
-Each shot provides protection against pregnancy for up to 14 weeks, but the shot must be received once every 3 months.
+Each shot provides protection against pregnancy for up to 14 weeks, but the shot should be received once every 12 weeks.
 Depo-Provera does not protect against sexually transmitted diseases.

 Where can I get Depo-Provera?

 This is a prescription medication and must be ordered by a doctor or nurse practitioner.
 The injection is usually given in the office by a nurse.
 There is a different brand that can be administered by patients at home, called Depo-subQ Provera 104.
 Patients will need teaching on how to give themselves the shots before they can start doing this on their own.